aditya-2703/aditya-2703/README.md

-knowledge of computer subjects. the goal is to convert my ideas into the computer with my skills. also eager to know more about personality development with a strong willingness to become the best personality compare to what I am some years before.
+knowledge of computer subjects. the goal is to convert my ideas into the computer with my skills. also eager to know more about personality development with a strong willingness to become the best version of my self.

 ### Connect with me: